Skip to main content

 LM1875 Gainclone Amplifier With First Watt B1 Buffer Pre-amplifier

-This is happens when I plan to combine the First Watt B1 buffer pre-amp with the Gainclone LM1875 amplifier.
-I like sound of the LM1875 amplifier and I also like the idea behind the First Watt B1 buffer pre-amplifier.
-So how if they are combine?
+Building an amplifier is fun.
+Like we are all into this hobby because it is fun.
+Especially when we can make something like this, we starting from the idea and planning, gather all components to make it a piece of, and when the result is beyond expectation, the excitement is deeper.
+Same like the background when I plan to build this amplifier.
+I tried to combine the First Watt B1 buffer pre-amp with the Gainclone LM1875 amplifier.
+First, I like sound of the LM1875 amplifier and I also like the idea behind the First Watt B1 buffer pre-amplifier, is to lowering the output impedance to feed to the amplifier.
+So how if they are combine in one box?

 The Old Logo LM1875 National Semiconductor